JSA-AAA/study/week-04/Monday/Monday/node-1/README.md

 ## **Question Encountered**

->*Note: check after resolved by youself or during discussion*
+>*Note: check after resolved by yourself or during discussion*

 - [ ] how to receive return value of a event callback function?
 - [ ] what is the value of `this` in event callbacks?
 - [ ] what are the differences between setImmediate and setTimeout?
 - [ ] node.js can have multiple instances of EventEmitter, and runs in one process, but process is also a instance of EventEmitter - confusing
+- [ ] In NodeJS event loop, when poll step back to timer step?

 ## **Discussion**